miki-hermann/mcp/README.md

  - **vote**                    (identifying democrats and republicans in the House of Representatives according to the 1984 US Congressional Voting Records).

-All examples are equipped with  a Makefile, facilitating the execution of the  MCP system on  them.
+All  examples  are  equipped   with  a  `Makefile`,  facilitating  the execution of  the MCP system on  them.
 Some of these  examples use the parallel modules mcp-mpi or mcp-hybrid.
 If you did not install them, please replace  the commands `mpirun mcp-mpi`  and `mpirun mcp-hybrid` by `mcp-pthread`.

 EOF